 - Home & Away Routines can automatically turn on or off your smart plugs and switches, even if you forget.

 - Home & Away Routines can adjust your Nest thermostats to the right temperatures when the last person leaves and when the first person returns.
-You don’t need a fixed schedule.
+You don't need a fixed schedule.

-- With presence determined by phone location, Home & Away Routines can automatically turn your Nest cameras and doorbells on and off.
+- With presence determined by phone location, Home & Away Routines can automatically turn on/off your Nest cameras and doorbells.

-You can set up and edit Home & Away Routines with the Home app.
-To use Home & Away Routines you'll need to migrate your Nest Account to a Google Account.
+You can set up Home & Away Routines with the Home app.
+To use Home & Away Routines, Nest app users will need to migrate their Nest Account to a Google Account.

 - Open the Google Home app .